 | 50 to 150 € | 375/1000 Gold (9 Karat) ID Bracelet, Gold Medal | Engraved Gold Necklace, Bangle Bracelet |

-Ocarat brings together over 1,100 jewelry pieces designed for life's biggest firsts: medals, ID Bracelets, bracelets, and pendants in gold or silver, with engraving available to personalize every piece!
-Free delivery in mainland France and Belgium, pay in 4 installments at no extra cost.
+Ocarat brings together more than 1,100 jewelry pieces crafted for life's biggest firsts: medals, ID bracelets, bracelets, and pendants in gold or silver, with engraving available to personalize every piece.
+Free shipping to metropolitan France and Belgium, pay in 4 interest-free installments.

 Share :